Screen Day Out Education Program

 Screen Day Out is Sydney Film Festival’s secondary education program, presenting Australian premiere features and documentaries in three cinemas across Sydney – Hayden Orpheum Picture Palace Cremorne, Randwick’s Ritz Cinema and Casula Powerhouse Arts Centre.

-In-depth online Australian Teachers of Media Inc. Study Guides have been created for each film and will be available for teachers to download from The Education Shop here;
+- In-depth online Australian Teachers of Media Inc. Study Guides will be created for each film and will be available for teachers to download from The Education Shop here;

 Teachers are also invited to register their class for a free Field Trip to the Apple Store.
 These hands-on sessions can be tailored to complement classroom projects with topics such as ‘Exploring Creative Storytelling’ and ‘Elevating Ideas to Action’.
 Register for Field Trips at apple.com/au/retail/fieldtrip.